-One of the things I try to stress to everyone I talk to or work with in my nutrition business is the benefits of drinking water in the morning.
+If you’ve seen any of my content on social media, you know one of the things I try to encourage everyone I interact with to adopt is the habit of drinking water before coffee first thing in the morning.

 Good Morning, Sunshine

 If you’re like most people, you probably wake up and head straight for the coffee pot.
 You drink a cup or two while getting ready for work or getting the kids ready for school.

 Then on the way to the office or on the way home from dropping the kids off, some of you will also swing through your favorite coffee shop drive-thru for another big cup of your favorite blend.